 A Customer (data subject) has rights regarding his/her data Processing that is classified as Personal data under applicable law.
 Such rights are in general to:

 9.8.
 Not to be subject to fully automated decision-making, including profiling, if such decision-making has legal effects or similarly significantly affects the Customer.
-This right does not apply if the decision-making is necessary in order to enter into or to perform an agreement with the Customer, if the decision-making is permitted under applicable law or if the Customer has provided one’s explicit consent.
+This right does not apply if the decision-making is necessary in order to enter into or to perform an agreement with the Customer, if the decision-making is permitted under applicable law or if the Customer has provided his/her explicit consent.

 10. CONTACT INFORMATION